Evaluating the galaxy formation histories predicted by a neural network in pure dark matter simulations: Introduction

 Uchuu is a high fidelity N-body simulation which assumes the same \citet{Planck} cosmological parameters as all \ac{illtng} simulations, therefore there are little to no effects to consider regarding mean matter density or Hubble expansion.
 By comparing predictions in TNG-Hydro with TNG-Dark, we isolate the effect that baryons have on the predicting power of the neural network.
 By comparing TNG-Dark with Uchuu, we show the effect of Uchuu's lower resolution and alternative definitions of halo properties.
 The predictions made in Uchuu are therefore the simplest results to be expected for a high fidelity galaxy catalogue produced using our model.

-Further to this endeavour, we apply a stochastic modification to the N-body simulation predictions, whose methods and improvements to our TNG-Hydro-based galaxy-halo statistics are outlined in \citet*{Behera}, hereafter \citetalias{Behera}.
+Further to the application of our semi-recurrent predictive model to unseen simulation data, we apply a stochastic modification to the N-body simulation predictions, whose methods and improvements to our TNG-Hydro-based galaxy-halo statistics are outlined in \citet*{Behera}, hereafter \citetalias{Behera}.
 It is shown in \citetalias{Chittenden} that the machine learning model alone is inadequate for predicting star formation events on short timescales, in spite of the success of predicting the general evolution of galaxies across all times.
 These "stochastic" features are well recovered by this correction, and the results of \citetalias{Behera} illustrate that certain missing properties of our fiducial galaxy-halo statistics can be attributed to the physics of variable star formation.
 We apply this modification to the TNG-Dark and Uchuu data to assess the plausibility of reproducing this variability in N-body mocks.

 In this paper, we investigate the quality of predictions between our original results and the predictions in TNG-Dark and Uchuu, explain systematic differences between the results in each of these simulation suites and discuss the suitability of our model for reproducing galaxies in a pure dark matter simulation.
 In \Cref{sec:acq} we discuss the definitions of the dark matter data in each of the simulations, and our methods of acquiring the necessary input data.
 We compare properties of the input data in \Cref{sec:halos}, baryonic predictions in \Cref{sec:pred} and observational results in \Cref{sec:obs}, eludicating their disparities each time, and exhibiting the improvements made by the stochastic amendment introduced in \citetalias{Behera}.
 We evaluate the successes and failures of the model, the stochastic correction, and their proficiency for modelling the \ac{ghc} on gigaparsec scales in \Cref{sec:disc}, and summarise our findings in \Cref{sec:conc}.